 Many of our patients are at a higher risk of catching diseases after surgery.
-Please follow these guidelines to help keep your loved one as safe as possible:
+To help keep your loved one as safe as possible:

-- Use soap and water or hand gel to wash your hands before and after visiting. - We encourage you and your loved one to ask health care providers if they used hand gel or washed their hands before coming into your loved one's room. - If you feel ill, please do not visit.
+- Use soap and water or hand gel to wash your hands before and after visiting the patient. - We encourage you and your loved one to ask healthcare providers if they used hand gel or washed their hands before coming into your loved one's room. - If you feel ill, please do not visit.
 Wait until you are healthy.

-While You Are Visiting UWMC
+While You Are Visiting UWMC - Montlake Campus

-Here are some resources you may find helpful while you are visiting UWMC:
+Here are some resources you may find helpful while you are visiting UWMC - Montlake campus:

 - The hospital cafeteria, called the Plaza Café, is on the 1st floor.
-It is open every day from 6:30 a.m. to 7 p.m. - Food vending machines are near the Pacific Elevators. - The espresso stand nearest to the surgery waiting area is on the 3rd floor next to the Cascade Elevators.
-It is open weekdays from 6:30 a.m. to 9 p.m. and weekends from 8 a.m. to 4:30 p.m. - The Surgery Pavilion Tea Room is on the 3rd floor in the hallway leading to the Surgery Pavilion from the main medical center.
-It is open weekdays from 7:30 a.m. to 4 p.m. - The Service League Gift Shop is on the 3rd floor next to the Cascade Elevators.
+It is open every day from 6:30 a.m. to 7 p.m. - Food vending machines are near the Pacific elevators. - The espresso stand nearest to the surgery waiting area is on the 3rd floor next to the Cascade elevators.
+It is open weekdays from 6:30 a.m. to 9 p.m. and weekends from 8 a.m. to 4:30 p.m. - The Gift Shop is on the 3rd floor next to the Cascade elevators.
 The Gift Shop is open weekdays from 6:30 a.m. to 9 p.m., and weekends from 8:30 a.m. to 5 p.m. - The Health Information Resource Center is next to the Gift Shop on the 3rd floor.
-The center provides Internet access, health education materials, a printer, and a fax machine for patients and families to use. - Patients who are having outpatient (day) surgery might have their prescriptions filled at the Pavilion Pharmacy (see map on last page).
+The center provides internet access, health education materials, a printer, and a fax machine for patients and families to use. - Patients who are having outpatient (day) surgery might have their prescriptions filled at the Pavilion Pharmacy (see map on last page).
 Check with the nurse.
 The Pavilion Pharmacy is open weekdays from 8 a.m. to 5:30 p.m.
-It is closed on weekends and holidays. - The Outpatient Pharmacy is on the 3rd floor by the Cascade Elevators.
-It is open weekdays from 8 a.m. to 10 p.m. and weekends from 8 a.m. to 8 p.m. - UWMC is a smoke-free hospital.
-We are committed to providing a safe, smoke-free environment for patients, visitors, and staff members.
-Smoking is not allowed anywhere on hospital grounds.
+It is closed on weekends and holidays.

 The Health Information Resource Center is on the 3rd floor of the hospital, across from the Information Desk.
-The center provides Internet access, health education materials, a printer, and a fax machine for patients and families to use while at the hospital.

-Free wireless (Wi-Fi) Internet access is available in most areas of the hospital.
+Free wireless (Wi-Fi) internet access is available in most areas of the hospital.

-- Free wireless (Wi-Fi) Internet access is available in most areas of the hospital.
+- The Outpatient Pharmacy is on the 3rd floor by the Cascade elevators.
+It is open weekdays from 8 a.m. to 10 p.m. and weekends from 8 a.m. to 8 p.m. - UWMC is a smoke-free hospital.
+We are committed to providing a safe, smoke-free environment for our patients, visitors, and staff members.
+Smoking is not allowed anywhere on hospital grounds. - Free wireless (Wi-Fi) internet access is available in most areas of the hospital.
 The name of the Wi-Fi service is Patients and Visitors.
-Use your wireless device to search for the Patients and Visitors network from your Internet browser (for example, Internet Explorer).
+Use your wireless device to search for the Patients and Visitors network from your internet browser (such as Internet Explorer or Chrome).
 You do not need a username or password to use this network. - It is OK to use your cell phone in the surgery waiting room, but reception may be limited.
 We have a land line phone for you to use there.
 Calls to area codes 206, 253, and 425 (and some to area code 360) are free.

 Type of Call How to Call 206 numbers Press 9, then the 7-digit number.
-253 , 425 , and some 360 numbers Press 9, then the 10-digit number.
+253, 425, and some 360 numbers Press 9, then the 10-digit number.
 Long-distance collect and credit card calls Press 9, then 0 to talk with an operator.
 Calling card call Press 9, then 0 and the 10-digit number.
 Listen for the progress tone, then press your calling card number.